-Another reason to use an Airbnb management company in London is because they scale and do all the processes for you – they take good photos of your property, ensure that cleaning happens before and after each guest.
+Another reason to use an Airbnb management company in London is that they scale and do all the processes for you – property management companies take good photos of your property, ensure that cleaning happens before and after each guest.
 They also take care of the keys and bed linen and in some cases, your property is also covered by their insurance.
 If you travel a lot, as we do and you own a property, which you can rent out, you can actually earn money while you’re away!

 At the end of the post, I will also list companies, I would not recommend based on personal experiences or reviews I found online.